burakorkmaz/toDoList/README.md

 # toDoList
-to use my code, when you downloaded the files make sure that you installed all the packs by typing npm i, and then type nodemon index.js, enjoy.
+to use my code, when you pulled the files make sure that you installed all the packs by typing npm i, and then type node index.js, enjoy.